syncdstudy/syncdstudy.github.io/index.md

     - *Plan Ahead:* Schedule a study session in advance for later in the day or week.
     - *Right Now:* Create a session instantly, notifying others that help is needed now in Campus Center.

-- **Notifications:** When a session is proposed, senseis and grasshoppers for that course receive a notification.
+- **Notifications:** When a session is proposed, senseis and grasshoppers for that course will receive a notification.

 - **Calendar View:** A shared calendar displays all upcoming and ongoing study sessions, along with the list of attendees.

 - **Gamification:** To encourage participation, the app includes:
-    - A point system, levels, and a leaderboard
+    - A point system, levels, and a leaderboard.
-    - Incentives such as gift cards for top-performing senseis and grasshoppers
+    - Incentives such as gift cards for top-performing senseis and grasshoppers.
-    - Anti-cheating measures to ensure points are earned through meaningful interaction
+    - Anti-cheating measures to ensure points are earned through meaningful interaction. *(Feature under discussion)*

 - **Admin Tools:** Admins can monitor user activity, resolve issues, and ensure the space remains safe and supportive.
 Users can also contact admins to report inappropriate behavior.